Plugin store

 After installation, the plugin appears in the Installed tab.
 Toggle it on to enable it.

 Manually installed plugins have one extra feature: a reload button.
 Click it to re-read the plugin source from the original folder, recompile, and reload.
 This is useful during development.
 Store-installed plugins don't support reload; remove and reinstall to get a new version.
-Auto-update is planned for the future.
+Store plugins are updated automatically on startup (see Plugin updates below).

 Toggle the switch on any installed plugin.
 Disabling a plugin disables its functionalities.
 Toggle it back on to re-enable.